 The Massachusetts State Library Digital Collections

 The State Library digital collections maintain state documents dating back to the 1600s.
-A search for “Governor” yielded almost 6,000 results.
+A search for “Governor” yielded thousands of results.
 The vast majority of the documents are Executive Orders from the office of the governor.
 The documents range from the years 1663 to 2010.
-The library’s open source program, “DSpace”, stores approximately 1000 documents that have already been digitized, but the project is a work in progress.
+The library’s open source program, “DSpace”, stores documents that have already been digitized, but the project is a work in progress.
 Good website, easy to navigate.

 The State Library